maxkferg/matlab-pmml/matlab/README.md

     % Save the pmml model
     p.toPMML('output.pmml');
 ```
-The GPR model and training points are now save in the PMML format.
+The GPR model and training points are now saved in the PMML format.
 The model can be loaded and used to score some new values.

 ```matlab